-When the terms dissolution and liquidation are used, they can be easily confused as actions that mean the same thing.
+When the terms liquidation and dissolution are used, they can be easily confused as actions that mean the same thing.
 However, they are not interchangeable terms.
-Here we highlight the difference.
+In this article we look at Liquidation vs Dissolution.

 What is dissolution?